 Solar power plant in Clarendon, Jamaica.
 Approximate location 17.944, -77.31.

 Content is a 20 MW solar power plant in Clarendon, Jamaica.
-Based on its capacity (estimated), it can supply roughly 8,509 homes (estimated).
-It ranks #7 of 10 Jamaica power plants by installed capacity.
+It is operated by WRB Enterprises Inc [100%].
+Based on its capacity (estimated), it can supply roughly 8.5k homes (estimated).
+It ranks #10 of 13 Jamaica power plants by installed capacity.
+Commissioned in 2016, it is around 10 years old — relatively modern.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, solar supplies about 3.0% of Jamaica's electricity; the national grid averages 563 gCO₂/kWh (12.6% low-carbon) (2024).

 Plant data: WRI Global Power Plant Database (CC BY 4.0), id WKS0064536.